-Any overages and or shortages should be investigated.
-Human nature should be taken into account for minor errors and small amounts.
-By this we mean simple miscounts of change is common when processing a transaction.
-However, frequent discrepancies could be a sign of employee theft or may indicate further training is required for a particular cashier.
-As a rule, you want to make sure that no more then $2 is off at night.
-While it depends on the number of transactions that day (in other words, the more transactions the greater the chance for counting error) the $2 rule is a helpful one.
+Any overages or shortages should be investigated.
+Human nature should be taken into account for minor errors and small amounts, but frequent discrepancies could be a sign of employee theft or may indicate further training is required for a particular cashier.
+As a rule, you want to ensure discrepancies don't exceed $2 by the end of the day.

 Separation of Duties

 For more accountability, consider using two people to balance the cash register.
 One person will count the drawer and create the daily cash report, while the other person prepares a bank deposit.
 Both staff members should sign the report indicating they are responsible for the figures shown.
 While no system can prevent fraud, this audit trail will help discourage collusion among employees.